 Zoho allows you to use the Rules function to show or hide fields based on the input of another field.
 The basic functions are free, and the pricing for premium features starts at $80 per year.

 Paperform is a dedicated form creation tool on the web.
 The template section is one of the best I have ever seen.
-It neatly covers every use scenario in the template gallery.
-I don’t think you would want to create a form from scratch on Paperform.
+You get several pre-made templates to choose and further customize them with different layouts and design options.

 Jotform allows you to import an existing form from the webpage or a PDF file.
 It has one of the richest template galleries out there.
 Choose any of the templates from the list to quickly get started.